-Egypt officials say suspected bomb found near US embassy
+Egypt police arrest man with homemade bomb near US embassy

-CAIRO (AP) — Egyptian security officials say they are investigating a suspected explosive device near the heavily fortified U.S. Embassy in the heart of Cairo, Egypt’s capital.
+CAIRO (AP) — Police on Tuesday arrested a man carrying a crude explosive device near the heavily fortified U.S. Embassy in Cairo, Egypt’s capital, according to security officials.

-They say the device was spotted Tuesday outside the concrete barriers that encircle the embassy and the ambassador’s residence in the leafy district of Garden City.
+They said the man, whom they did not identify, was intercepted outside the concrete blast barriers that encircle the U.S. and nearby British embassies in the leafy district of Garden City.

 The officials spoke on condition of anonymity because they were not authorized to speak to the media.